Tim3Game/altlife-site/helpPages/currency.md

 ---

-* Currency is passively earned.
+## Reward Points
-* Every 5 minutes of play earns you 1 Reward Point.
+Reward Points are a way to reward players for spending time on our server.
+Reward points can be exchanged for cash, or they can be spent on faction upgrades.

-* Every Reward Point can be exchanged at a ration of 1:40.
+Faction upgrades allow for players to quickly work together to unlock a shared vehicle.

-    * $40 for every point.
+Reward points cannot be reclaimed once spent.

-* Reward Points can be spent on faction/gang/business upgrades.
+1 Reward Point is Issued for every 5 Mintues of gameplay.

-    * Once they are spent; they cannot be reclaimed.
+1 Reward Point is currently worth $40 in-game.

-* Reward Points can be earned by simply staying logged into the server and being afk.
+## Afking
-* Currency can also be earned through various jobs.
+Players may choose to leave their game running and account logged in if they would like to earn passive income over time.
+We do not punish players for doing this.